The Whole Truth and Nothing But the Truth: Faithful and Controllable Dialogue Response Generation with Dataflow Transduction and Constrained Decoding: Related Work

 \section{Related Work}

 One line of response generation research focuses on generating fluent and coherent responses directly from user utterances without any intermediate structured representation.
-This paradigm is mostly used for chatbots, as in early rule-based systems \cite{weizenbaum-1966-eliza,wallace-etal-2009-alice}, neural conversation models \cite{Vinyals2015ICML,Shang2015ACL,Sordoni2015NAACL,Li2016EMNLP,Serban2016AAAI}, and recent large-scale pretrained LMs like DialoGPT \cite{zhang-etal-2020-dialogpt} and GPT-3 \cite{brown-etal-2020-gpt3}.
+This paradigm is mostly used for chatbots, as in early rule-based systems \cite{weizenbaum-1966-eliza,wallace-etal-2009-alice}, neural conversation models \cite{vinyals-le-2015-neural,shang-etal-2015-neural,sordoni-etal-2015-neural,li-etal-2016-deep,Serban2016AAAI}, and recent large-scale pretrained LMs like DialoGPT \cite{zhang-etal-2020-dialogpt} and GPT-3 \cite{brown-etal-2020-gpt3}.

 Another line focuses on generating text from structured data, with applications beyond dialogue response generation.
-For example, the WebNLG challenge \cite{DBLP:conf/inlg/GardentSNP17} generates natural language descriptions from relation tuples, and \citet{DBLP:conf/emnlp/LebretGA16} generate a biography from a structured ``infobox'' record.
-Many recent dialogue response generation tasks adopt dialogue-act-based meaning representations, including the MultiWOZ dataset \cite{Budzianowski18MultiWOZ}, the Schema-Guided dialogue dataset \cite{rastogi2020towards}, and the E2E NLG challenge \cite{DBLP:journals/csl/DusekNR20}.
+For example, the WebNLG challenge \cite{gardent-etal-2017-webnlg} generates natural language descriptions from relation tuples, and \citet{lebret-etal-2016-neural} generate a biography from a structured ``infobox'' record.
+Many recent dialogue response generation tasks adopt dialogue-act-based meaning representations, including the MultiWOZ dataset \cite{budzianowski-etal-2018-multiwoz}, the Schema-Guided dialogue dataset \cite{rastogi2020towards}, and the E2E NLG challenge \cite{DBLP:journals/csl/DusekNR20}.
 In contrast, our response generation task uses computations as the input, which do not directly encode the dialogue acts of the responses.
 This is a more challenging task, as the system needs to perform extra reasoning to obtain the derived information.
-In this sense, our task is similar to the one in CoSQL \cite{yu-etal-2019-cosql} and Logic2Text \cite{chen-etal-2020-logic2text}, but the computations used in our task are semantically richer.
+In this sense, our task is similar to the one in CoSQL \cite{yu-etal-2019-cosql} and Logic2Text \cite{chen-etal-2020-logic2text}.